The modern African natural history books are a real mixture - from field guides and books on conservation issues to photographic coffee-table volumes.

 Gamebirds Of South Africa: Field Identification And Management by P J Viljoen (2005) features 62 species of gamebirds, including guineafowl, francolin, partridge, quail, sandgrouse, duck, geese, snipe, bustard and korhaan.
 This includes species no longer hunted but which are included to emphasise their conservation.

-Duikers Of Africa - Masters Of The African Forest Floor by Vivian Wilson (2002)
+Duikers Of Africa - Masters Of The African Forest Floor by Vivian Wilson (2002)is the most in-depth study of duikers ever produced.
+It is based on 12 years of field work.

 The Education Of Nagomo by Jacque Wurfbain (1990) gives children insight into such ideas as conservation, habitat destruction, overpopulation, poaching and extinction.